wrestle with God

 It may sound like a bunch of words but, as one who sees answered prayer on a daily basis, I know how deadly serious prayer is.
 What I didn’t know was what God’s will would be, and I feared it.

-I’ve written about this numerous times.
 If we are to give thanks “in all things” we must find cause for gratitude even in the most difficult circumstances.
-I’d already begun to thank God for the good eyesight in my right eye, the continued ability to drive, the blessing of audiobooks, the benefits of large print, the doctor’s wisdom, the kindness of the office staff, the ease of travel.
+I’d already begun to thank God for the good eyesight in my right eye, the continued ability to drive, the blessing of audiobooks, the benefits of large print, the doctor’s wisdom, the kindness of the office staff, and the ease of travel.

 On the wrestling day, I took it a few steps further.
 I walked through my home and thanked God for everything I saw.
 A stroll around my property found new reasons for thanksgiving.
 My contacts-list offered up hundreds of friends, family, and other relationships for which I could (and did) give thanks.

-Repentance was the hardest step of all, but the most necessary.
-Repenting of the sins I recognized wasn’t a problem.
+Repentance was the hardest step of all as I wrestled with God, but the most necessary.
+Repenting for the sins I recognized wasn’t a problem.
 It was the sin hidden too deep in my heart to see that remained unconfessed.

 I started by addressing any sin for which I thought I might not have repented, then moved on to sin I wasn’t sure I had.
 Before the day was over, however, I finally came to the deepest point of surrender.
 “Lord,” I prayed, “show me the sin you want me to relinquish.”